+By adding an upper story to this octagonal house, remodeler Sylvain Cote was able to capture a view of the lake.
 The house is capped with a cupola that has six operable windows for passive cooling during warm weather.
 The remodeler also installed trellises over south-facing windows and doors for summer shading, and chose tinted glass to reduce solar heat gain.
-Four of the roof facets hold photovoltaic panels that provide electricity for approximately 80% of the occupant's consumption needs.
+Four of the roof facets hold photovoltaic panels.
+Exposed eaves have 4-foot overhangs to provide shading to minimize summer heat gain.